kubernetes/enhancements/keps/sig-api-machinery/5933-crd-sensitive-data/README.md

 **Risk: Complexity in CRD handler and interaction with audit.**

 The CRD handler gains new responsibilities.
 Thorough unit and integration tests, as well as a clear separation into utility packages (`sensitive/sensitive.go`), will mitigate correctness risks.

+**Risk: Data loss from full-object updates by callers without sensitive read access.**

+A caller that has permission to update the resource, but is not authorized to read `<resource>/sensitive`, receives a redacted form of the object.
+If that caller performs a full-object update (`PUT`) using the returned representation, sensitive fields omitted from the response may be unintentionally removed from the persisted object.
+To mitigate this risk, for resources with sensitive fields, the API server rejects full-object updates from callers that are not authorized to read the sensitive content.

 ## Design Details